mandraga/upernes/README.md

 bigger roms.
 The emulation part is very tricky because not everything is at his original place and because of the assembler langage.

+Tests:
+T1 Palette   1 more or less
+T2 PPU       1
+T3 PPU       0 missing sprites and wrong background
+T4 PPU       0 missing sprites
+T5 PPUScrol  0 scrolling ok but wrong position
+T6 PPUSprtie 0 too much sprites
+T7 Pad0      0 color and backgorund error
+T8 indjump   0 not working

+Windows installation:

+Since the best snes debuggers are only available on windows, you may be interested in how to install upernes on windows.
+First install Msys2, it is the build environment, using gcc, make.
+You must install the following modules from the Msys module installer:
+    Make - Used to make upernes and to call wla-65816 Gdb - Used to debug upernes
+    SDL2 - Used to show the disassembly progress.
+    Flex and Bison - Used to parse opcodes
+You need to install wla-65816 from the web site.
+Wla-65816 is one of the best assemblers for retro gaming.
+Add wla-65816 to your windows path (like adding C:\dev\snes\wladx_binaries_20040822\ to your $PATH) I use FCEUX for the nes roms and bsnes for the snes roms because they have a debugger.

+How to use upernes:

+Once everythnig is installed, go to the directory upernes/source/workdir/ and call ./convert.sh "rompath/romname" "outputpath"
+This script calls upernes on the nes rom file and disassembles it and rebuilds the graphic tables.
+It then makes copies of the source code and ressources and builds the output rom using wla-65816.
+Indirect jumps cannot be analysed until the jump adress is known.
+Therefore the snes rom will stop on every missing indirect jump adress and display the adress on a "crash" screen.
+You must add this address to romfilename.txt and call a new convertion until all the indirect jumps are known.

 Copyright 2015 Patrick Xavier Areny released under the GPL licence.